svlentink/myhugoblogs/blog.lent.ink/content/post/open-source-erp.md

 Just did the initial configuration to play with Dolibarr, but not yet installed the Kanview plugin.
 Not sure yet how I want to organize my project progress data.
-Maybe keep it in the project (the backlog items) and only references on my backlog with links to the items (in Markdown).
+Maybe keep the project meta data (the backlog items, written in markdown) inside the project repository and only link (URL) to them on my backlog.

 An ERP can do a lot,
 from calendar to bookmarks to financial planning.
 All useful features for my personal and business life.
-But I'll first install Nextcloud and configure my own mail server (Exim).
+But I'll first install tools that I expect to be using, such as Nextcloud.
-First start using the tools I know I want to use.
+For now, it's on hold.